Paul O’Donoghue’s report on the 16th -19th April Wanganui Fallow Hunt.

 This was no great inconvenience, in that there are alternative routes over the mountains where the Ruahine range meets the Tararua range and we took the Saddle Road over to Ashhurst and continued onto to Bulls for dinner.

-As we approached Wanganui we took the road to Fordell and then the Kauangaroa Road to Mangamahu.
-We had barely started the journey towards Aranui Station, when we received a call from the Wairarapa Club Chairman, Martin Amos, (who was well ahead of us) to turn back as the road was washed out due to a major slip, just before the turnoff to the hill station we were hunting on.
+As we approached Wanganui we took the turnoff to the farm.
+We had barely started the journey towards the farm, when we received a call from the Wairarapa Club Chairman, Martin Amos, (who was well ahead of us) to turn back as the road was washed out due to a major slip, just before the turnoff to the hill station we were hunting on.

-After several phone calls to various parties it was decided to re-route and take a 2hr detour into Aranui Station via the main state highway 4 from Wanganui to National Park and Fields Track to Kakatahi and then back down Whangaehu River Valley Road to the station.
+After several phone calls to various parties it was decided to re-route and take a 2hr detour into the farm via the main state highway 4.

 We travelled in convoy, with fingers crossed that we would not encounter any more road closures and eventually reached our destination around 10pm.
 Everyone unpacked at the shearers quarters, found a spare bunk and hit the hay, for an early first morning hunt on Friday 17th April.

 The club members had five quad bikes between us to allow hunters to team up and spread out safely over the 3000 odd acres of hill farm country, without interfering with each others hunting area.

 I was teamed up with club chairman Martin Amos and we had barely got up the first hill track and out of the yards, when we spotted a melanistic fallow buck and group of does at about 200m, down a gully towards the main road.